 What do I need to set up a Scrum Board?

 It depends on the type of Scrum Board you choose.

 For a physical Scrum Board, you will need a whiteboard of some kind (although any type of glossy surface will do), some sticky notes (us quality ones that won’t fall off in two days) and a marker.
 Of course, this is the very basic setup.

-If you want to go digital, all you need is to sign up and build a free online Scrum Board in VivifyScrum.
+If you want to go digital, all you need is to sign up and build an online Scrum Board in Scrum software VivifyScrum.

 How many columns should a Scrum Board have?

 The most basic Scrum Board will feature 3 columns - To Do (Sprint Backlog), In Progress and Done.
 However, all Scrum Teams modify their Scrum Board to better suit their needs and it is not uncommon to find boards that feature 5, 6 or even more columns.